Indonesia fuel price fight bolsters Golkar ahead of 2014 polls

 If the ICP is $123 in April and May, it will be sufficient to trigger a fuel price rise, Energy Minister Jero Wacik told reporters on Monday.

-“When rumors of a fuel price hike started to spread, food prices immediately increased,” said Putra Syahputra 30, a public relations consultant.
+“When rumours of a fuel price hike started to spread, food prices immediately increased,” said Putra Syahputra 30, a public relations consultant.

-“When the fuel price hike was delayed, did we see other prices go down?
-No.”